 Before looking into this, it’s worth knowing your equity, for example:

 - You still have an outstanding mortgage of £180,000.

 - This means the equity in your home as it stands is £70,000.

 You can use this equity value to calculate your loan-to-value rate (LTV), which is given as a percentage.
 A lower LTV rate can be a great way to secure lower interest rates on your remortgage deal.
 This may mean:

-- Lower monthly instalments going forward
+- Lower monthly instalment going forward.

 - Money saved on paying interest over the term of your mortgage.

-The alternative is to borrow more money than what you currently owe against the value of your home.
+The alternative is to borrow more money than you currently owe against the value of your home.
 You’ll receive the difference as a lump sum in your bank account to use for your chosen purpose.